Takenouchi no Sukune: Possible connections to Korea

-Japanese historians have theorized a possible inference to Takenouchi no Sukune found in ancient Korea's Samguk sagi where a name called "Udojugun (于道朱君, 우도주군)" is mentioned.
-In the book, it states that during the time a Japanese envoy "Kalnago[?] (葛那古, 갈나고)" stayed in Silla, a royal named "Seok Uro (昔于老, 석우로)" of the Gyeongju Seok clan also a descendant of Talhae of Silla from Japan, accompanied him.
+Japanese historians have theorized a possible inference to Takenouchi no Sukune found in ancient Korea's Samguk sagi where a name called "Udojugun (于道朱君; 우도주군)" is mentioned.
+In the book, it states that during the time a Japanese envoy "Kalnago[?] (葛那古; 갈나고)" stayed in Silla, a royal named "Seok Uro (昔于老; 석우로)" of the Gyeongju Seok clan also a descendant of Talhae of Silla from Japan, accompanied him.
 However after a while, the two started to banter where Seok Uro threatened to "make the emperor of Japan a salt making slave and his wife who cooks rice" as a heavy joke.
-After relaying the message to the emperor himself (referred to as Emperor Ōkimi[?]; 大王; オオキミ), a general named Udojugun was sent to the Korean peninsula and declared war against Silla.
+After relaying the message to the emperor himself (not specified, only referred to as Okimi), a general named Udojugun was sent to the Korean peninsula and declared war against Silla.

 According to scholars, Udojugun and Takenouchi no Sukune might have been the same individual as Takenouchi no Sukune's pronunciation would have been closer to "Utusukune (内宿禰)" in Old Japanese.
 In addition, Wakan Sansai Zue also mentions Takenouchi no Sukune's accomplishments during the Silla–Wa War (part of the series of wars within the Silla–Goguryeo and Paekche–Kaya–Wa War) further adding credence to his involvement during the Silla period.
 As a similar sounding name appears in Korean records while also having historical documents that support his authenticity to an extent, scholars deduced that though not completely accurate, Takenouchi no Sukune can be considered an individual who had truly existed.

 According to world-renowned linguist and Japanese language expert Alexander Vovin, due to Amenohiboko being of Korean origin, Empress Jingū and her son and successor, Emperor Ōjin might have been native speakers of the Korean language.
 Vovin states that since Takenouchi no Sukune was able to interact with Korean kingdoms during their rule, he stated that Takenouchi no Sukune may also have been of foreign origin as not only did he have jurisdiction over Japan–Korean affairs, but was also the father of many clan founders that have heavy connections with Korea.

 Legacy

 Twenty-eight Japanese clans are said to be descended from Takenouchi no Sukune, including Takeuchi and Soga.
 He is a legendary figure, and is said to have drunk daily from a sacred well, which helped him live to be 280 years old.
-He is enshrined as a Kami at the Ube shrine, in the Iwami district of the Tottori Prefecture and at local Hachiman shrines.
+He is enshrined at Ube Shrine in the Iwami district, Tottori and at Hachiman shrines.

 His portrait has appeared on the Japanese yen, and dolls of him are popular Children's Day gifts.

 Yen bill with a representative drawing attributed to Takenouchi no Sukune on its obverse.